ibm-cloud-docs/monitoring/core/ha-dr.md

 * You will have to update the endpoints of applications and monitoring agents to point to the ingestion endpoint in the new location.
 * You will have to restore the service instance's metadata, that is, dashboards and alerts definitions, from your backups.

 Historical data may be lost during a disaster.
 If you require historical metrics for auditing purposes, backup the metrics regularly by querying the metrics from the service and storing them at a remote backup site.
+For more information, see [Extracting metrics from a {{site.data.keyword.mon_short}} instance by using the API](/docs/monitoring?topic=monitoring-metrics_api).
 {: note}

 ### Manual recovery of the service